 Our climbing guide will meet you in your hotel after your breakfast time, to check your necessary climbing gear and equipment for trekking and peak climbing.
 If you are not well equipped, the guide will give advice to you to buy or hire gears in the trekking shops of Thamel.
 Our group leader and company permit representative will attend to Nepal government permits department office, Nepal tourism board in order for formal briefing about our expedition.
 And the rest of the members can make Kathmandu valley sightseeing, the UNESCO world’s heritage site with our city guide.

-Today- we take a scenic bus ride from Kathmandu through Besishahar to Chame, the headquarter of Manang district 270 kilometers, 11 to 12 hours’ journey by tourist bus plus in Jeep.
+Today- we take a scenic bus ride from Kathmandu through Besishahar to Chame, the headquarter of Manang district 270 kilometres, 11 to 12 hours’ journey by tourist bus plus in Jeep.
 We will have an exciting bus journey while driving along the road, we can have a stunning Mountain terrain views towards us, such as Ganesh Himal range, Buddha Himal, Rani peak, group of Himalachuli, Ngadichuli, and Manasalu flowing down many white rivers and tributaries, green hills, the farmers’ cultivated terraced lands and villages.
 Overnight in Lodge included dinner and breakfast with hot drink service.

 This morning, we start the trip a little early, because the day will be long for us.
 We head north towards Nar-Phu and the border of Tibet.
 Just past the Koto check post, we cross the river over the suspension bridge leading to the Nar Phu valley and ascend on a lovely trail through beautiful woods above the Phu Khola (River).
 Continuing to climb through the forest, we emerge out of the narrow canyon, the trail passing right under a wide waterfall from which point the woods become thinner and the vistas wider.
-Soon afterward, we trek past several small cave shelters and a Dharmasala, or pilgrims' rest house.
+Soon afterwards, we trek past several small cave shelters and a Dharmasala, or pilgrims' rest house.
 We might camp at Dharamsala but will most likely continue on and make the steep climb up the valley along a small, scenic trail to high, grazing pastures Meta, [3,560 meters/11,679ft].
 This place is more possibility for the trekker.

 Our hike today is one of the loveliest walks in the Himalayas.
 The trail is much easier than yesterday and the landscape completely will change, white rocks, low shrub and juniper, scattered evergreens, delicate brick-red, and orange leafed bushes, crumbling shelves of flat slate, white, sandy trails and gnarled trees.
 The mountains around us are utterly spectacular, and the Phu River shadows the trail far below.
 An hour past Meta, Junam is the second semi-permanent settlement, one where 'Khampas' from Tibet sometimes sheltered.
 Above the trail to the right looms a massive glacier, which falls jaggedly down to the high pastures above us.
 It's all truly amazing scenery.
 Across the river, the next semi-permanent settlement of Khampa call Chyaku, where it is like a big grassland field, there are few tea houses, it is good for trekkers to have a lunch break.
 From Chyaku the trail passes another old permanent settlement of Khampa, Kyang, to tonight we sleep at Kyang, the extensive winter settlement of Phu, on a plateau high above the river.
 Kyang is a flat plateau with an extensive mani wall, about as scenic Lodges as they come with soaring cliff walls surrounding us.

 Today we head for amphitheater Phoo valley through scenic rocky path of canyon gorge.
 It is still naturally and culturally rich.
-In the past the famous Tashi Lhakhang Gompa on a neighboring hillside to pay our respects to Lama Karma Sonam Rimpoche, a tulku who came to Nepal with His Holiness the Dalai Lama back in '59.
+In the past the famous Tashi Lhakhang Gompa on a neighbouring hillside to pay our respects to Lama Karma Sonam Rimpoche, a tulku who came to Nepal with His Holiness the Dalai Lama back in '59.
 He is also a renowned Amchi, or Tibetan doctor, as well as a thanka painter and father of several children (some tulkus, as well as certain lamas, are permitted to marry).
 It seems to be an origin place of Buddhists in Nepal.
 Stay in Lodge.

 We will spend an extra day in the area, meet the local Phoo residents and perhaps do some exploring up the wide valley systems above us.
 Tibet is two long days away, so a bit far for a visit, but we might walk up the valley to the summer grazing settlement, or 'Kharka' at Ngoru, a three-hour walk past the gompa.
 For those with lots of energy, a hike towards the east through a glacial valley leads to Himlung Himal base camp.
 There are often expeditions climbing this peak, as well as nearby Nyajug Kang.
 The mountain views are tremendous.